AquariusPower/CommandsConsoleGUI/README.md

 |_(could be another 3D or 2D UI or even simple text UI)

 - Automatic commands and user accessible console variables, by simply instantiating proper classes.
-- Any class can implement its own set of console commands.
+- Any class can be a listener and implement its own set of console commands.